-If you have fainted you should be evaluated by a physician because it may be a warning sign for a rhythm disorder that could cause cardiac arrest.
+If you have fainted, a physician should evaluate you, as it may be a warning sign for a rhythm disorder that could cause cardiac arrest.
 Although fainting is a relatively common occurrence, if it occurs during physical activity, when swimming or from emotional excitement, it can be a warning sign of sudden arrhythmia death syndrome (SADS).
 Also, since heart attack can precede cardiac arrest, it’s critical to be aware of heart attack signs and get medical attention immediately.
-If you experience tightness in your chest, Dr. Krahn says, you should be aware that it isn’t necessarily from a pulled muscle.
+If you experience tightness in your chest, you should be aware that it isn’t necessarily from a pulled muscle.

 - Perform CPR pushing hard in the centre of the chest and then allow the chest to recoil fully before pushing again.
 Try to push 100-120 times a minute (fast!).